Excalibra/RED-TEAM-OPERATOR-Evasion-Windows/Files Windows Evasion/02.Non-admin/README.md

 }
 ```

-You're absolutely right!
-Let me add the detailed debugging section that shows the instructor's debugger analysis.
-Here's the complete section:

 ## Debugger Analysis - COM Internals

 ### Step 8: Debugging the COM Interface

-The instructor demonstrates how to analyze the COM interface calls using a debugger to understand the low-level mechanics.
+Here we will demonstrate how to analyze the COM interface calls using a debugger to understand the low-level mechanics.

 #### Adding Debug Breakpoint